-Melbourne continues to be ranked as Australia's best student city1, and the third best in the world, receiving a perfect score for student mix which looks at features such as a city's student population, levels of social inclusion, and tolerance.
+Melbourne is proud to again be recognised as Australia’s best student city and one of the best student cities globally1, receiving the highest score for student mix which looks at features such as a city's student population, levels of social inclusion, and tolerance.

-In 2019, Victoria welcomed over 250,000 international students from more than 170 countries to study, attracted by our innovative system and multifaceted education system.
+In 2020, Victoria had approximately 226,000 students studying with our education and training institutes, attracted by our innovative system and multifaceted education system.

 Our world-class universities, research and development (R&D) hubs, Vocational Education and Training (VET) organisations and English language schools all work in partnership with overseas providers to design and deliver customised education and training programs and services.